MNQuantum/QuantumSimulator/README.md

 representing a random multi-index of the tensor.
 The probability of obtaining a multi-index is equal to the squared magnitude of the corresponding entry of the tensor.
 Measuring a register changes the state of the register.

+# Requirements

+This script was developed using Python 3.6.8 and NumPy 1.17.3.
+It should work with any version of Python from 3.5 to 3.8.

 # Credits